 Does polyester shrink?
 Not usually.

-When washed, it also dries quickly, which fends off bacteria growth.
+When washed, it also dries quickly, which fends off contaminants from developing.
 Another great thing about polyester is that it’s naturally moisture-wicking, meaning that it is able to draw moisture away from the skin.

 Cons of Polyester Garments